 Finally, restart your computer by clicking on the Power icon in the Start menu and choosing “Restart.”

-Those who have Windows 10 Enterprise, Windows 10 Education, or some Windows 10 Professional versions will not be able to find the settings for controlling Windows updates as easily as they could in the past, but they still have most of the original options available to them.
+Those who have Windows 10 Enterprise, Windows 10 Education, or some Windows 10 Professional versions will not be able to find the settings for controlling Windows updates as quickly as they could in the past.
+However, they still have most of the original options available to them.

 From the list on the left select “HKEY_LOCAL_MACHINE” and then “SOFTWARE.”

 Continue through the list, choosing “Policies” and “Microsoft.”

 Right-click the “Windows” folder and select “New,” and then “Key.”
 This creates an entry that you should immediately rename “WindowsUpdate.”

 Right-click on the newly created “WindowsUpdate” and again select “New” and “Key.”
 This time name the key “AU.”
 Open this new key by clicking on it.